AnyBlok/anyblok-book/ajouter_un_web_service.md

         },
     )

-1.2) A dd a new Blok, which inherit of todolist
+1.2) Add a new Blok, which inherits todolist

 .. anyblok_todolist
 .. ...